CuriousLearner/django-phone-verify/docs/customization.rst

 ----

-You now have a fully customizable and testable SMS backend using `django-phone-verify`.
+You're now ready to use a fully custom or sandbox backend with ``django-phone-verify``.
-For production, point the `BACKEND` to your real service class.
+For production, update the ``BACKEND`` to your live implementation.